ktrantech/osticket-prereqs/README.md

 <h2>Step.
-5 Connect to the osTicket VM that was just created using login credentials from above</h2>
+5 Connect to the osTicket VM and login using credentials from above</h2>

   ![image](https://github.com/user-attachments/assets/a6a480e1-dc56-4510-bf51-727c5e9d9f96)